-Climate Change: Do I need to stop eating meat?
+Climate change: Do I need to stop eating meat?

 What impact does meat have on emissions

 The impact of livestock on emissions varies between countries.
 Globally, the UN estimates it makes up more than 14% of all man-made greenhouse gases, including methane.
-In the UK, however, the figure was 6% in 2019, according to the Centre for Innovation Excellence in Livestock.

 When we talk about emissions, we usually think of carbon dioxide (CO2).
 But livestock's emissions also include methane, which is up to 34 times more damaging to the environment over 100 years than CO2, according to the UN.